Biography

 Leadership

-Professor Barry is editor in chief of Business Ethics Quarterly and also serves serves on the editorial boards of Work and Occupations and Negotiation and Conflict Management Research.
+Professor Barry serves serves on the editorial boards of Business Ethics Quarterly (where he was editor in chief 2016-2021), Work and Occupations, and Negotiation and Conflict Management Research.
 He is a past president of the International Association for Conflict Management and sits on its Advisory Board.
-He is a current member of the board of directors of the Society for Business Ethics, and is a past chair of the Academy of Management’s Conflict Management Division.
+He is a past chair of the Academy of Management’s Conflict Management Division.

 Publications